 All of the experts also have to complete “advanced training” each year, which covers Butterball’s products and provides a refresher course on how to operate the phone and computer systems.
 (The computers are used to keep a record of the type of questions received, which are sometimes discussed in future training sessions.)
-New this year is a system that allows callers to hang up and have an operator call them back, instead of being put on hold.
+In 2018, Butterball added a system that allowed callers to hang up and have an operator call them back, instead of being put on hold.
 The wait can be short or long, depending on how many callers they have that day, and how chatty they are.
-"Sometimes the call will vary from 30 or 45 seconds to 30 to 45 minutes," Johnson says.
+"Sometimes the call will vary from 30 or 45 seconds to 30 to 45 minutes," Johnson said.

 One year, a new bride called into the hotline in a panic.
 She was nervous about cooking for her in-laws and couldn’t tell whether the turkey was done.
 They could barely hear her whispering into the phone, and when they asked her why she was speaking so softly, she replied, “I’m in the hallway closet.”

-One time, Miller had an extra-large turkey but didn’t have a suitable pan to hold it, so she used a cookie sheet instead.
-“That was not a good idea because I spent I don’t know how much time bailing [the juices] out of the cookie sheet so that it wouldn’t go out and over the pan and into the oven,” she says.
+One time, Miller had an extra-large turkey but didn’t have a suitable pan to hold it, so she used a cookie sheet instead: “That was not a good idea because I spent I don’t know how much time bailing [the juices] out of the cookie sheet so that it wouldn’t go out and over the pan and into the oven.”
 Another time, she “burned the heck out of a turkey” on a charcoal grill.

-Pools, bathtubs, dishwashers, jacuzzis—all have been used in attempts to thaw turkeys.
+Pools, bathtubs, dishwashers, Jacuzzis—all have been used in attempts to thaw turkeys.
 One dad was bathing his twin kids and decided to put the turkey in the tub with them.
 Another family was having a large reunion at a hotel, and plopped 10 turkeys into the bathtub to thaw.
-“Picture the maid coming in and seeing that,” Miller says.
+“Picture the maid coming in and seeing that,” Miller said.

 Butterball’s talk-line operators are trained in all methods of turkey preparation, including microwaves.
 After all, things go wrong and ovens stop functioning, so they need to be capable of guiding callers through the next-best-case scenario.
 In 2005, they got tons of calls from people living in FEMA trailers after Hurricane Katrina destroyed their homes.
 The shelters had microwaves but no ovens, and they wanted to know whether they could still cook a proper Thanksgiving meal.

-“You can do it, but it’s gotta be about 12 pounds or less,” Stahl says.
+“You can do it, but it’s gotta be about 12 pounds or less,” Stahl said.
 “You can even stuff it, stick it in the microwave, and we can walk you through all the steps.
 It works and it actually tastes really good.
 You wouldn’t know the difference.”
-The presentation, however, isn’t as nice as a turkey cooked in an oven.
-“It’s not pretty when it comes out of the microwave.
-That’s the only thing,” Stahl says.
+The presentation, however, isn’t as nice as a turkey cooked in an oven, according to Stahl: “It’s not pretty when it comes out of the microwave.
+That’s the only thing.”

-Butterball’s turkey experts launched a change.org petition last year to get Unicode, the leading authority on emojis, to introduce a cooked turkey icon.
+Butterball’s turkey experts launched a change.org petition in 2017 to get Unicode, the leading authority on emojis, to introduce a cooked turkey icon.
 When responding to questions by text, the turkey experts sometimes throw in an emoji to make it more friendly and festive.
 However, they weren’t satisfied with the live turkey emoji because, as Butterball’s longest-standing talk-line operator Marge Klindera explained in a promotional video, “If your turkey looked like this, even we can’t help you.”
 Unfortunately, support was somewhat lacking—they got a little over 7500 signatures—and they never received their Thanksgiving emoji.
-“I think it might take a couple years to get the emoji,” Johnson says.

 Butterball’s turkey experts are scheduled to work from 6 a.m. to 6 p.m. on Thanksgiving day (and from 8 a.m. to 2 p.m. on Christmas Eve), which means they have no choice but to delay their own holiday celebrations.
 When it’s time for lunch, they order soup to help soothe their throats, since their voices are often hoarse by the end of the day.
 They don’t seem to mind one bit, though.